 Naturopathic Medicine Practitioner(s):

-Saunas are small rooms or structures designed to increase a body’s heat and elimination through sweating.
-Saunas can be conventional, which create heat and steam to heat the air in the sauna, or infrared, which directly heats the body via infrared panels.
-Sauna use is an ancient ritual practiced by many different cultures and utilized for mental, spiritual, and physical health and well-being.
-One of the primary purposes of sauna for health is detoxification.
+Both types of sauna promote detoxification pathways in the body through sweating.
 Our skin is our largest organ of elimination by both weight and surface area.
-Through sweating we are able to release stored heavy metals (i.e. lead and mercury), volatile organic compounds, environmental toxins and other toxic substances stored in our fat cells and circulating in our blood.
+Through sweating we can release stored heavy metals (i.e. lead and mercury), volatile organic compounds, environmental toxins and other toxic substances stored in our fat cells and circulating in our blood.

 *Please provide a note from your doctor recommending sauna treatment if you are currently being treated for a medical condition